 There are many easy hummus recipes online.
 If you are pressed for time you can try a store bought one.

 Hummus and carrot sticks are a classic combination and a much healthier alternative.
-Hummus is a good source of protein and high in fiber.
+Hummus is a good source of protein, iron and high in fiber.

 Corn can be prepared in so many different ways.

-- roast on a flame like a roadside corn on the cob.
+- roast on a flame like roadside corn on the cob.

 - boil the kernels and add salt and pepper.

 Bake a big sweet potato and add salt, pepper, and some chaat masala.
-Yummy snack ready!
+Yummy snack is ready!
 Sweet potatoes are a good source of fiber, Vit B6, Vit A, Vit C, and Manganese.
+Sweet potatoes are healthy food for breastfeeding moms.
+They keep you full for longer and provide nutrition, they aren’t called a superfood just like that.

 You can whip up a yummy smoothie with a few available ingredients.
 Use any fruits and milk you like.
 My go-to smoothie combinations are: